-At any “family” gathering, the party is centered around -- what else? --, great food.
-For Minnesota native and Assistant Hockey Coach at Park High School in Cottage Grove Wayne Kemper and his friends Tim Roche and Tony Ullman, the love of hockey runs deep.
+At any “family” gathering, the party is centered around -- what else? -- great food.
+For Minnesota native and former Hockey Coach, Wayne Kemper and his friends Tim Roche and Tony Ullman, the love of hockey runs deep.
 Not only because they love the game, but because of the memories of gathering at each others’ homes in high school to bond over food.
 As they got older, they all played “old-man hockey,” where they’d play and then gather with their families for food and drinks.

 It was at these gatherings that Tony started bringing some of his homemade salsa for the guys and their families to try and it was an instant hit, with many commenting, “this stuff is so good you should sell it!”